Find Peace in Difficult Times

 I humbly acknowledge my identity as a settler and that my home and office are located on the occupied and unceded Coast Salish Territory of the Lekwungen and W̱SÁNEĆ nations.
 I give monthly donations to the Indian Residential School Survivors Society as 'rent' and partial reparation for the land I occupy.

+Not Ready to Return to In-Person?
 Virtual Counselling is Convenient & Effective

-I will continue to offer sessions over Zoom as they are highly effective, confidential, and may make scheduling sessions easier due to ease of access.
+I will continue to offer sessions over approved video platforms as they are highly effective, confidential, and may make scheduling sessions easier due to ease of access.
 Throughout the pandemic, I have found that virtual sessions have proven to be convenient, constructive, and reliable for my clients.
 A study done by McMaster University gives evidence of virtual therapy being just as effective as in-person therapy when treating mood disorders, anxiety and trauma (Evans et al., 2020), so I am confident in continuing to offer my services virtually.